Today I’ve got something often overlooked but extremely important to share.

 Each search gives you basically the same results.

-Eight hours of sleep a night (the prescribed dose) should be yours with these basic ingredients, though it should be noted that many of these tips are nearly unattainable in an SHTF world.
+With these basic ingredients, you should be able to get eight hours of sleep a night (the prescribed dose), though it should be noted that many of these tips are nearly unattainable in an SHTF world.

 Have a bedtime ritual.